-The Africa Islamic Economic Foundation (AFRIEF) is an independent development organization that provides a distinctive Islamic perspectives on economic, development and social issues.
-Registered in the Republic of Ghana as a Non Governmental Organization (NGO), AFRIEF’s work encompasses a range of advisory, research, policy and field-building activities.
-AFRIEF sets the benchmark on public policy by drawing together the most innovative thinking available from some of the world’s foremost experts and applying that thinking to the challenges facing Africa.
+The Africa Centre for Islamic Economic Development (ACIED) is an independent development organization that provides a distinctive Islamic perspectives on economic, development and social issues.
+Registered in the Republic of Ghana as a Non Governmental Organization (NGO), ACIED’s work encompasses a range of advisory, research, policy and field-building activities.
+ACIED sets the benchmark on public policy by drawing together the most innovative thinking available from some of the world’s foremost experts and applying that thinking to the challenges facing Africa.

 ACIED supports national regulatory institutions like Central Banks, Security and Exchange, and Insurance regulatory bodies as well as Investment and Export Promotion Agencies to develop plans and roadmaps towards a well-functioning Islamic Finance and Halal markets in Africa.